Hung9762/Strori-QA-Automation-Challenge/README.md

 # Stori-QA-Automation-Challenge

-This is a resolution of the Stori Automation Challenge using Java & Selenium
+This is my resolution of the Stori Automation Challenge using Java & Selenium